Filed under: Uncategorized

 Perhaps such processing was not necessary.
-Like modern vertebrate herbivores, Sauropods almost certainly relied on a community of symbiotic microbes to break down (otherwise-indigestible) cellulose present in the cell walls of ingested plant material.
-This microbe-mediated process, involving the enzymatic breakdown of cellulose (and other carbohydrates) to short chain fatty acids that can be absorbed by the host, is called fermentation.
+Like modern vertebrate herbivores, Sauropods almost certainly relied on a community of symbiotic microbes to break down the otherwise-indigestible cellulose present in the cell walls of ingested plant material.
+This microbe-mediated process, involving the enzymatic breakdown of cellulose (and other carbohydrates) into short chain fatty acids that can be absorbed by the host, is called fermentation.
 The tremendous sizes of sauropods might have permitted the retention of food in the digestive tract for long periods of time.
-Prolonged food retention times and extensive exposure to microbial fermentation may have actually compensated for the limited mechanical reduction of food in the mouth and gut.
+Prolonged food retention times and extensive exposure to microbial fermentation may have compensated for the limited mechanical reduction of food in the mouth and gut.

 Bird lungs and long necks